radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 Password update via a Modify Request sent to RadiantOne	| No | The password is updated in the persistent cache if it complies with the persistent cache password policy.
 Otherwise the password update fails. <br> <br> The password update is not sent to the backend.
 If the update to the persistent cache succeeds, the password in the persistent cache will be different than the one in the backend.
 Password update via a Modify Request sent to RadiantOne	| Yes | The password update is sent to the backend.
 If the password update fails in the backend, the password in the persistent cache is not updated.
 If the password update succeeds in the backend, the password is updated in the persistent cache.
 Password is updated directly in the backend (outside of RadiantOne) | N/A | Through the persistent cache refresh process, the password is updated in the persistent cache.
 If the account was locked in the persistent cache due to a password policy enforced at the cache layer, it will be unlocked by the cache refresh process after a successful password update in the backend.
 Password strength defined in the persistent cache password policy is not enforced since the password change originated from the backend.

+**Delegate on Failure**

+-	Delegate on Failure – If this option is enabled and the user entry in cache has a password but the local checking fails, RadiantOne delegates the credentials checking to the backend.
+If the credentials checking fails against the backend, an unsuccessful bind response is returned to the client.
+If the credentials checking succeeds against the backend, a successful bind response is returned to the client.

 ### Optimize Linked Attributes